Precipitation Reactions and Solubility Rules

 $$Na^+(aq) + Cl^-(aq) + Ag^+(aq) + NO_3^-(aq) \rightarrow AgCl(s) + Na^+(aq) + NO_3^-(aq)$$

 The net ionic equation represents only the chemical species that are involved in the reaction.
-This means that "spectator ions" are eliminated and only ions or molecules which undergo chemical change are represented.
+This means the spectator ions are eliminated and only chemical species which undergo chemical change are represented.

 From complete ionic equation: